nyjames/nyjames/README.md

 ♥ As of right now, I'm Working towards mastering UI Design, and developing Full-stack Development Projects.
 Don't be afraid to let me know what I can do better in my projects!

-♡ In the future, I would love to create a textbook dedicated towards getting young adults interested in tech.
+♡ In the future, I would love to explore more into embedded systems and computer engineering.